 Plans that have higher liability-to-payroll ratios experience more volatile employer contributions (as a percentage of payroll) due to investment return and changes in liability.
 For example, a plan with a liability-to-payroll ratio of 8 is expected to have twice the contribution volatility of a plan with a liability-to-payroll ratio of 4.
 The liability volatility ratio is also included in the table below.
 It should be noted that this ratio indicates a longer-term potential for contribution volatility.
 The asset volatility ratio, described above, will tend to move closer to the liability volatility ratio as the plan matures.
+Since the liability volatility ratio is a long-term measure, it is shown below at the current discount rate (7.375 percent) as well as the discount rate the Board has adopted to determine the contribution requirement in the June 30, 2018 actuarial valuation (7.00 percent).

-Contribution Volatility As o f June 30, 2015 1.
-Market Value of Assets without Receivables \$ 253,793,124 2.
-Payroll 39,519,829 3.
-Asset Volatility Ratio (AVR) [(1) / (2)] 6.4 4.
-Accrued Liability \$ 356,419,112 5.
-Liability Volatility Ratio (LVR) [(4) / (2)] 9.0
+Contribution Volatility As of June 30, 2016 Market Value of Assets without Receivables \$ 252,294,383 2.
+Payroll 40,671,571 3.
+Asset Volatility Ratio (AVR) [(1) / (2)] 6.2 4.
+Accrued Liability (7.375% discount rate) \$ 373,199,630 5.
+Liability Volatility Ratio (LVR) [(4) / (2)] 9.2 6.
+Accrued Liability (7.00% discount rate) 390,864,603 7.
+Projected Liability Volatility Ratio [(6) / (2)] 9.6